odinuv/web/articles/database-tech/index.md

    ->setParameter(':id', 42);
 {% endhighlight %}

-There are some cases where using a query builder is almost necessary -- complex queries with many filtering conditions.
+There are some cases where using a query builder is almost necessary --- complex queries with many filtering conditions.
 It is important to note that unlike ORM, a query builder does not make query development easier in any way.
 You have to write the same query anyway.

 ## Summary
-In this article I went to through a number of topics.
-They are related in that they go slightly beyond simply sending SQL queries to some server.
-From the very broad area of database management, and query optimizations i picked a few topics which you are likely to encounter.
-You should be aware of differences between database servers (vendors) which are especially visible when defining a database schema (data types, auto incrementing keys, constraints).
+In this article I went through a number of topics.
+The common about them is that they go slightly beyond simply sending SQL queries to a server.
+From the very broad area of database management, and query optimizations I picked a few topics which you are likely to encounter.
+You should be aware of the differences between database servers and vendors.
+These differences are especially visible when defining a database schema (data types, auto incrementing keys, constraints) and when working with automatically generated keys.

 ### New Concepts and Terms
 - database interface